-Six of the individuals charged in the SEC complaint were included in the DOJ's indictment (Uriel Sharef, Herbert Steffen, Andres Truppel, Ulrich Bock, Stephan Signer, and Carlos Sergi); two were not (Everhard Richert and Miguel Czysch) In addition, the SEC complaint includes Bernd Regendantz (CFO of Siemens Business Services from February 2002 to 2004), who was not included in the DOJ complaint.
-The complaint alleges that Regendantz violated Rule 13b2-2 by signing false internal certifications pursuant to the Sarbanes Oxley Act.
-Bernd Regendantz settled the SEC charges without admitting or denying the allegations by consenting to the entry of a final judgment that permanently enjoins him from committing future violations.
-He agreed to pay a civil penalty of \$40,000 which was deemed satisfied by the payment of a €30,000 administrative fine ordered by the Munich prosecutor.
-As of the date of this publication, there has not been any other activity with respect to the other defendants in the SEC case.
+Six of the individuals charged in the SEC complaint were included in the DOJ's indictment: Uriel Sharef, Herbert Steffen, Andres Truppel, Ulrich Bock, Stephan Signer, and Carlos Sergi.
+Bernd Regendantz, CFO of Siemens Business Services from February 2002 to 2004, was not named in DOJ's indictment.
+However, Regendantz was the first of the Siemens' defendants to settle with the SEC, and he did so in 2011 without admitting or denying the allegations by consenting to the entry of a final judgment that permanently enjoins him from committing future violations.
+He agreed to pay a civil penalty of \$40,000 which was deemed satisfied by the payment of a $\in$ 30,000 administrative fine ordered by the Munich prosecutor.